SebastianWendel/chef-elasticsearch/README.md

 You can access the the pre installed plugins by the following url:

 # Usage #
-Simply include the recipe where you want elasticsearch installed.
+Simply include the recipe where you want elasticsearch installed and maybe override some of the default attributes.

     {
       "run_list": [